-The freshman advising team at Barton College is made up of faculty members or staff from various disciplines.
-Although a freshman may indicate an intended major, a member of our freshman advising team will serve as the student's advisor during the first year.
+The first year advising team at Barton College is made up of faculty members or staff from various disciplines.
+Although a freshman may indicate an intended major, a member of our first year advising team will serve as the student's advisor during the first year.
 The freshman advisor also serves as the student's instructor in the First-Year Seminar.
-Students will have the opportunity to select F.Y.S. sections based on individual course content, which will vary slightly by instructor.